vertexproject/synapse/docs/synapse/userguides/syn_tools_feed.rst

 - ``FORMAT`` specifies the format of the input files.

-  - Currently, only the values "syn.nodes", "syn.splices", and "syn.nodeedits" are supported.
+  - Currently, only the values "syn.nodes" and "syn.nodeedits" are supported.
   - Defaults to "syn.nodes" if not specified

 - ``MODULES`` specifies a path to a Synapse CoreModule class that will be loaded into the temporary Cortex.